spotfiresoftware/tibco-streaming-samples/web/prometheus-metrics/prometheus-metrics-app/src/site/markdown/index.md

 application, without the Prometheus container start/stop and without the java integration test.

 ---
-Copyright (c) 2020, TIBCO Software Inc.
+Copyright (c) 2020-2023 Cloud Software Group, Inc.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: